stavros-k/docs/docs/networking/pfsense/installation/setup-wizard.md

 Username: `admin`
 Password: `pfsense`

 Once you are logged in you probably will land in the setup wizard.
 In case you don't.
-Just go to `System` > `Setup Wizard`
+Just Navigate to `System` > `Setup Wizard`

 ![pfsense-wizard-step1.png](./img/pfsense-wizard-step1.png)